School Construction Assistance Program (SCAP)

 - Long-range plans: A list of approved Study and Survey grants.

-- Project Release 2020: A list of past and current projects that received or are currently receiving state funding assistance.
+- Recent Project Releases: List of past projects that received or are currently receiving state funding assistance.

 - Preliminary Project Release 2021: Projects.